-The first stop along EuroVelo 19 in the Netherlands is the lively university city of Maastricht.
-From there you then pass through the attractive dune landscape in northern Limburg to reach one of the Netherlands’ most charming cities: Den Bosch.
+The first stop along EuroVelo 19 in the Netherlands, where it follows the LF Maasroute, is the lively university city of Maastricht.
+From there you then pass through the attractive dune landscape in northern Limburg to reach one of the Netherlands’ most charming cities: ‘s-Hertogenbosch.
 No visit is complete without sampling a Bossche Bol (‘chocolate ball’).
 Further downstream is Dordrecht, a charming town with a rich history.
 From Dordrecht the route leads you via Hoek van Holland to the city of Rotterdam.

 The route is signposted in both directions.